 Older dogs that won’t retrieve

-If you don’t have a puppy but are actually struggling with an older retriever, over 6 months of age, that is not retrieving check out Help, my retriever won’t fetch anymore! for some helpful ideas.
+If you are actually struggling with an older retriever, over 6 months of age, that is not retrieving check out Help, my retriever won’t fetch anymore! for some helpful ideas.

 How to train a Lab puppy to retrieve ducks or other birds

 We follow this up with a second live bird introduction a few weeks to a month later.
 There is almost always a huge difference.
-The pup almost always chases the bird hard and picks it up and carries it around.
+On the second introduction, the pup almost always chases the bird hard and picks it up and carries it around.
 Over the course of our training programs, we systematically move to introducing dead ducks, dead pheasants and then live flyers to the dogs.
 Through this approach we have great success with building the retriever’s desire for birds and retrieving.

 Adding other elements